Higher-order Lie bracket approximation and averaging of control-affine systems with application to extremum seeking: Introduction

 \subsection{Motivation and contribution}

-In literature, averaging has been used in the analysis of nonlinear time-periodic systems (e.g., ESC systems that are not in control-affine form).
+In literature, averaging has been used in the analysis of nonlinear time-periodic systems (e.g.,~ESC systems not in control-affine form).
 However, averaging \textit{has not} been widely studied or generalized for control-affine systems in the form \eqref{eqn:controlAffineIntro}.
-As for the approximation and stability analysis of control-affine systems, almost always Lie bracket approximation is used, with the results of \cite{labar2019newton} being the most generalized so far in literature providing a second-order LBS approximation of \eqref{eqn:controlAffineIntro}.
-Even though it has been observed that there is a relation between LBSs and averaging, the relationship is not clear or well-defined and there seem to be conflicted opinions.
-In fact, it is hard to find a clear or rigorous methodology provided in the literature for how one can derive arbitrary orders of LBSs to approximate control-affine systems and how they relate to averaging.
+As for the approximation and stability analysis of control-affine systems, almost always Lie bracket approximation is used, with the results of \cite{labar2019newton} being one of the most generalized in literature, providing a second-order LBS approximation of \eqref{eqn:controlAffineIntro}.
+Even though it has been observed that there is a relation between LBSs and averaging, the relationship is not clear or well-defined and there seem to be conflicted opinions (see for example \cite[Section 5.1]{DURR2013} and \cite[Section III]{abdelgalil2022recursive}).
+In fact, it is hard to find a clear or rigorous methodology in the literature for how one can derive arbitrary orders of LBSs to approximate {the generalized class of control-affine systems in \eqref{eqn:controlAffineIntro}} and how they relate to averaging.
 For instance, the need for second-order LBS approximation in \cite{labar2019newton} was argued based on their ESC design which necessitates taking second-order derivative information captured by second-order Lie brackets.
 However, from a generalized approximation theory point of view, it is unclear why one needs to go up to second-order approximation and why first-order is insufficient.
 Also, it is not clear why going up to second-order is sufficient and when we may need even higher-order approximations.
 Similarly, it would be better to prove, rather than assume, the conditions needed for bounded higher-order LBSs.
-Thus, it is motivating to study and settle the relationship between averaging and higher-order LBSs and bridge the gap between them for the generalized control-affine system in \eqref{eqn:controlAffineIntro}.
+Thus, it is motivating to provide a theory that settles the relationship between averaging and higher-order LBSs.